arun8796/AWS-notes/s3/README.md

 - **Encryption at rest**.
 Which refers to the file persisted on the AWS servers.
 In this case S3 supports four types of mechanisms:
     - **Server Side**
         - **SSE-S3**.
 Amazon handles key management and key protection using multiple layers of security.
 This option has to be chosen when is acceptable to have Amazon managing keys.
         - **SSE-C**.
 Amazon S3 performs the encryption and decryption of the objects while the user **retains control of the keys used to encrypt objects**.
-With SSE-C users  don’t need to implement or use a client-side library to perform the encryption and decryption of objects but **are in charge of managing the keys that are used to encrypt and decrypt objects**.
+With SSE-C users  donï¿½t need to implement or use a client-side library to perform the encryption and decryption of objects but **are in charge of managing the keys that are used to encrypt and decrypt objects**.
         - **SSE-KMS**.
 AWS Key Management Service (AWS KMS), similare to SS3-S3 but with extra level of security built in.
 A master key envelop is introduced to further protect the encryption keys and Cloud trail to audit actions.
 AWS KMS is also integrated with other AWS services including: EBS, s3, Amazon Redshift, Amazon Elastic Transcoder, Amazon WorkMail,RDS,.
     - **Client Side**.
 Encryption is fully  managed client side using specific encryption libraries.